For people with disabilities, having a home that’s accessible and accommodates their needs can have a huge impact on quality of life.

 We will provide up to $60,000 for the needed accessibility modifications.
-If you live on-reserve in northern or remote areas, the maximum amount may be increased by 25%.
-This is a forgivable loan, meaning it doesn't have to be repaid if you meet all the terms and conditions.
+If the property is on-reserve in northern or remote areas, the maximum amount may be increased by 25%.
+This is a forgivable loan, meaning it doesn't have to be repaid if you meet all the terms and conditions are met.

 For more information about this program, please contact your First Nation Housing Specialist.